 Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
 Admission to Math 101 is by placement via Carleton Placement Exam #1 only.
 After completion of Math 101, students may take Math 121.

-Math 211: Calculus 3.
-Multivariable Calculus.
-Develops the calculus in two or more dimensions.
+Math 211: Multivariable Calculus.
+This is the entry point for students who received an AP BC exam score of 4 or 5.
+It develops the calculus in two or more dimensions.
 Upon successful completion of Math 211, students may take Math 232.

 If you have completed the calculus sequence consider:

 Math 232: Linear Algebra.
 Topics include linear spaces and linear transformations, eigenvalues, eigenvectors and determinants.

 Math 236: Mathematical Structures.
 An introduction to proof techniques (induction, proof by contradiction) as well as other foundational aspects of mathematics (equivalence relations, cardinality, etc.).

 Math 265: Probability.
 An introduction to discrete and continuous probability culminating in the Central Limit Theorem and Law of Large Numbers.

 Refer to the Course catalog for a complete description.